adikansara23-oss/ML-V2X-Project/README.md

    The [Berlin V2X implementation](https://github.com/adikansara23-oss/ML-V2X-Project/tree/main/Berlin%20V2X%20Implementation) demonstrates the complete data imputation pipeline, including preprocessing, feature engineering, and application of ML models for filling missing data.
    The [V2I implementation](https://github.com/adikansara23-oss/ML-V2X-Project/tree/main/V2I%20Implementation) applies forward fill, backward fill, and KNN imputation methods to a similar dataset for handling missing values.
 2. Synthetic Data Generation:
    Generate realistic, high-resolution data using deep learning models.

 ###

 #### Dataset

-This project uses the Berlin V2X dataset (\[cellular data](Berlin V2X Implementation/cellular\_dataframe.parquet)), which contains spatial-temporal communication measurements collected in an urban environment and includes inherent missing data.
-Each feature of the dataset is described in the \[Feature Description](Feature Description.xlsx) file.
-Features are prioritized for data imputation and synthetic data generation based on their importance ranking and percentage of missing values, as detailed in the \[Feature Analysis](Feature Analysis.xlsx) file.
+This project uses the Berlin V2X dataset (cellular data), which contains spatial-temporal communication measurements collected in an urban environment and includes inherent missing data.
+Each feature of the dataset is described in the Feature Description(Feature Description.xlsx) file.
+Features are prioritized for data imputation and synthetic data generation based on their importance ranking and percentage of missing values, as detailed in the Feature Analysis(Feature Analysis.xlsx) file.

 ###